 1. Deforestation in the Amazon Informative / Persuasive 2.
 Nuclear energy in Japan Informative / Persuasive 3.
-Standardized testing in schools Informative / Persuasive
+Standardized multiple-choice school tests Informative / Persuasive

 Develop Your Topic

 At this stage of the writing process, you need to narrow your topic and make it more specific.